nmitsou/CarND-Behavioral-Cloning-P3/README.md

 The current project provides a solution to the project 3 / Term 1 of the Self-driving car nano-degree by udacity.
 The goal of the project is to train a deep neural network to learn to predict the driving angle given an image from the car's camera.

-## Deep Network Model
+The steps of this project are the following:

+- Use the simulator to collect data of good driving behavior
+- Build, a convolution neural network in Keras that predicts steering angles from images
+- Train and validate the model with a training and validation set
+- Test that the model successfully drives around track one without leaving the road
+- Summarize the results with a written report

+# Submitted files

+My project includes the following files:

+- model.py: contains the script to create and train the model
+- drive.py: for driving the car in autonomous mode
+- model.h5: contains a trained convolution neural network
+- writeup_report.md: summarizes the results

+# Model Architecture and Training Strategy

 I used the Comma.ai model since it has been successfully used on a similar problem.
 The only modification was the input image size.

-In short the comma.ai deep learning model consists of a sequence of three convolution layers and ELUs.
-The output of this network is flattened and passed into a neural network with one hidden layer and drop-out and ELU layers between the input hidden and hidden output layers.
+In short the comma.ai deep learning model consists of a sequence of three convolution layers and RELUs.
+The output of this network is flattened and passed into a neural network with one hidden layer and drop-out and RELUs between the input hidden and hidden output layers.

 The architecture of the network is shown below:

 ![png](images/model.png)

+### Attempts to reduce overfitting in the model

+To reduce overfitting, drop-out layers have been used.
+Also I have splitted the input dataset into training and testing set and the accuracy of the model has been evaluated on the testing set.

+### Model parameter tuning

+The model used an adam optimizer, so the learning rate was not tuned manually.

-## Data collection
+# Data collection

 To train the network, I used the dataset provided by udacity.
 I used the center images together with the left and right camera image with added value on the angle +/- 0.25 rad.
 I collected additional data mostly on cases where the car failed to drive well autonomously (e.g. on turns).